-Options like all-inclusive resorts and cruises offer a variety of activities and dining choices—and often child care—at a fixed price.
+Options like all-inclusive resorts offer a variety of activities and dining choices—and often child care—at a fixed price.
 If you prefer a less structured vacation, look for ways to incorporate activities for all ages.
-Ask friends for suggestions, or consult a travel advisor who specializes in multigenerational family vacations.
+Ask friends for suggestions or consult a travel advisor who specializes in multigenerational family vacations.

 How can I manage costs?

 The first rule of keeping travel costs in line is to set a budget based on what you can realistically expect to pay for the places you want to go.
 As anyone who travels knows, the price range for a single destination can vary widely based on how you want to travel.
 Popular family destinations such as Orlando can run approximately $100 per person per day for a seven-day vacation at select Disney All-Star Resorts, rising to $1,000 per day (depending on the size of your group) for a VIP experience led by a private guide.
 Similarly, for a South African safari, you can expect to pay, after airfare, from around $300 per person per day for a three-star safari lodge to $1,200 per person per day for a five-star experience.